wil-vanderstaay/wil-vanderstaay/README.md

 # About Me

 I am Wil Vanderstaay, a Monash University student about to complete my fourth and final year of a Bachelor of Software Engineering degree.
 I am currently looking for work in this field to put my skills to practice and begin my career in software development.
+This repository provides details of my achievements and university and personal projects with source code provided when it is mine to share.
+I can be contacted at wilvanderstaay@gmail.com.

 Any spare time I have, I volunteer at a local charity [Free 3D Hands](https://free3dhands.org/), to help them print and assemble hands for people in need all around the world.
-I currently work casually as a supervisor at a large fish and chip shop, where I am in charge of the daily operations to ensure the business runs effectively and efficiently.
+I also work casually as a supervisor at a large fish and chip shop, where I am in charge of the daily operations to ensure the business runs effectively and efficiently.

 # My Projects